-Plastic and uPVC surfaces require good preparation and priming for topcoats to adhere properly – our 3-step guide below shows you how to do this using Zinsser products.
+Plastic and uPVC surfaces, such as doors and windows, require good preparation and priming for topcoats to adhere properly – our 3-step guide below shows you how to do this using Zinsser products.

 Click on a link below to jump down the page.